 SEO considerations were an important part of the development of Magento 2 and it promised to be faster and more flexible than what we have seen before.

 About The Guide

-Our initial evaluation shows that;
+Our initial evaluation upon its release showed that;

 - Many issues from Magento 1.9.x have been carried over and many of the same steps to fix them will still be necessary.

 - Substantial improvements in existing functionalities (and new features) are available “out of the box” for the first time.

 As Magento Solution Partners, PushON has produced the following guide to help site owners, developers and SEOs get the most out of Magento 2.X.

 You can read our Magento 2 guide by clicking on a link to one of the chapters below.

 Chapter 1: Magento 2: What’s New For SEO?

 - Chapter 1: Magento 2: What’s new for SEO?